maielo/do-spaces/README.md

     awsParams // optional -  `s3.getObject`
 });

-// if there are more then 1000 files you will recieve in response `nextMarker`,
+// if there are more then 1000 files you will receive in response `nextMarker`,
 // to continue with listing
 await spaces.listFiles({
     maxFiles = 1000, // optional - default is 1000 (max allowed in DO/AWS)